gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     Refer to the [official documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) to make sure you understand the meaning of all specified properties.

-1. Delete all pods
+1. Delete all Pods.

     ```shell
     kubectl delete pod --all
     ```

-1. Recreate all pods
+1. Recreate all Pods.

     ```shell
     kubectl apply -R -f manifests/
     ```

-1. Make sure all pods are colocated on a single node now.
+1. Make sure all Pods are colocated on a single node now.

     ```shell
     kubectl get pod -o wide